sudoskys/telegramify-markdown/README.md

 customize.markdown_symbol.link = "🔗"  # If you want, Customizing the link symbol
-customize.strict_markdown = True  # If you want to use __underline__ as underline, set it to False, or it will be converted to bold as telegram does. customize.cite_expandable = True  # If you want to enable expandable citation, set it to True. customize.latex_escape = True  # If you want to escape LaTeX symbols, set it to True.
+customize.strict_markdown = True  # If you want to use __underline__ as underline, set it to False, or it will be converted to bold as telegram does. customize.cite_expandable = True  # If you want to enable expandable citation, set it to True.

 # Use `r` to avoid escaping the backslash.
 markdown_text = r"""